djhshih/mobsnvf/README.md

 # HTSPAN MOBSNVF Filter

-The mobsnvf filter is a modue of htspan for removing artifacts from high thoughput sequencing data.
+The mobsnvf filter is a module of htspan for removing artifacts from high throughput sequencing data.
 Supported damage types are:

 * FFPE
 * OXOG